 Tracking your intervals with a watch is a great way for you to make sure that you’re completing the workout as planned as well as giving you evidence of your training efforts.
 That always makes me want to do more!

 What are intervals?

 We’ll start first with answering a basic question: what are intervals?
-In a couple words, intervals are short, intense efforts followed by at least equal recovery times.
+In a couple words, intervals are short, intense efforts followed by at least equal recovery time.
 This means that you run really fast for a little bit, slow down to recover, and repeat the process several times.

 If you’re looking to increase your speed and develop more endurance, you have to start interval training.
-In fact, Runner’s World actually has a whole page dedicated to interval training.
+In fact, Runner’s World has a whole page dedicated to interval training.

 Why should I incorporate intervals in my training?